jakemulf/google-analytics-twitter-ads-deephaven/README.md

 Now, scroll up to the **OAuth Tokens for Your Workspace** section and click the **Install to Workspace** button.
 On the next page, press **Allow**.

 If this was done correctly, you should see your app in your Slack workspace's **Apps** section.
-Invite the app to any channels you want to track metrics in: `/invite @<AppName>`.
+Invite the app to all of the public channels in your workspace: `/invite @<AppName>`.

 Back in the **OAuth Tokens for Your Workspace** section, there should be a **Bot User OAuth Token** field.
 This is the value used in the `SLACK_API_TOKEN` environmental variable for this project.

-Lastly, you need your channel IDs.
-These are simply found in the channel information in your workspace.
-You can optionally save one of these in the `SLACK_CHANNEL` environmental variable for this project.

 ## Launch